yft22/sec-gate-oidc/docs/3-configuration.md

   * **uid**: unique profile label
   * **loa**: level of assurance attached to this IDP profile
   * **scope**: scope request when requesting authentication
+  * **slave**: secondary authentication only, this profile should to be initially link to a main profile
-  * **label**: custom IDP label.
+  * **attrs**: custom IDP attributes string.
 It is used to request further identity information from IDP services.
 In the case of github 'organizations_url' is the json key used to return organizations a user belows to.

 ### API section